What is National Park?

 Rwanda is also investing in conservation in the City of Kigali and other secondary cities across the country.

-What is the biggest national park in Rwanda?
+What is the name of the biggest National Park in Rwanda?